 Successful innovators must be curious.
-They are interested in the new and in the different.
-They do not try to work out how to use what they find, but just put it in their memory banks.
+They are interested in the new and different.
+They do not try to work out how to use what they find, but just store it in their memory banks.

 They regularly test, re-test, experiment, create prototypes; key ingredients to finding the best solution.
 They know that the first idea is unlikely to be the best one, or the final version.

 Do we all have to be curious?
-I don’t believe we do, but we must allow people to ask questions without getting offended by what seems like questioning our competency.
+I don’t believe we do, but we must allow people to ask questions without getting offended by what can appear to be questioning of our competency.

 Exploring must happen in an organisation.
 If you only exploit the resources you have, then one day there will be nothing left.
 Think rainforests…